SammyIbrahim/kafkamsg/README.md

 2. go get gopkg.in/go-playground/validator.v9

 Some assumptions made:
-1. No fault protection is required (for the sake of simplicity and following what was requested)
-2. Only one message at a time is to be sent asynchronously
+1. Only one message at a time is to be sent asynchronously